harpocrates/language-rust/README.md

 # Parser and pretty-printer for Rust [![Build Status][4]][5] [![Windows build status][7]][8]

 `language-rust` aspires to efficiently and accurately parse and pretty-print the [Rust language][0].
-The underlying AST structures are also intended to be as similar as possible to the `libsyntax` AST `rustc` uses itself.
+The underlying AST structures are also intended to be as similar as possible to the [`libsyntax` AST `rustc`][10] uses itself.
 When `language-rust` and `rustc` have diverging AST, the divergence should be detailed in the documentation.

 A typical use looks like: